-Professional Behavior in the Clinical Setting
+Professional Behavior in the Clinical Setting26

 Students are expected to abide by the policies and procedures of their assigned clinical affiliate.
 Students may be dismissed from the professional component courses in radiologic technology for behaviors deemed unprofessional at the clinical affiliate.
 These behaviors are presented at each affiliate's clinical orientation session.
 Hospital computers may only be used for database entry.
 Personal use is prohibited, unless said device is used for clinical documentation in Trajecsys.
-Students may not bring personal computers of any type to clinical.
-Personal cell phones, tablets or electronic devices (i.e. Apple Watch) are not to be used in the patient care environment.
+Unauthorized use of personal computers, cell phones, tablets or other electronic devices in the clinical setting is strictly prohibited.

-Substance Abuse
+Substance Abuse27